 I’ve always loved birthdays.
 My early childhood memories are filled with big parties full of family and friends; beautiful birthday cakes, a pretty new dress, and the gifts, of course the gifts.
 As I got older, I carried with me the belief that birthdays were a time to laugh, have fun, and to celebrate life.
 It wasn’t just about a special day to celebrate me, it was a celebration of life; the wonder and beauty of it all.
 At least it used to be that way, up to a few years ago when turning 40 was a reality that I didn’t want to face.

 When I came face to face with 40, I wrote a letter in defiance: 40 would not get the best of me.
-But on the eve of my 41st, I have to admit that I wasn’t as defiant as I painted myself out to be.
-In some ways, I gave in.
+But today, on the eve of my 41st, I have to admit that I wasn’t as defiant as I painted myself out to be.
+In some ways, I gave in to all I feared.

 It would be easy to be sad about it, to be upset at myself for it, but along with the realization that I didn’t accomplish quite what I intended to, is the realization that the arrival of my 41st year is about much more than the 365 days that preceded it; it encompasses a lifetime of amazing.

 I’ve made mistakes and learned their lessons.
 Some I even repeated just to be sure.

 I’ve felt fear and faced it head on, sometimes getting knocked right on my ass.

 I’ve risked everything I had for the chance to get everything I wanted and came out of it with everything and nothing all at once.

 I’ve reinvented myself more times than I can count.
 My appreciation for life has been so great, I’ve wanted to experience all of it.